vishvajitjambuti/Odoo_Modul_Test/readme.md

-![Kanban View for the user Rating progress](./images/test4.png) *kanban View for the user rating progress bar*
+![Kanban View for the user Rating progress](./images/test4.png) *Kanban View for the user rating progress bar*